 CEF level B1 and above

-The lesson plan and student worksheets can be downloaded in PDF format below.
+The lesson plan and worksheet can be downloaded in PDF format below.
 In addition, you will need:

 - Project materials: coloured pens, pencils or crayons, paper, a large sheet of card, scissors, glue